n1kito/Philosophers/README.md

 # Daily Goals

+- [ ] Initialize all philos
-- [ ] Make a "philo" struct and initialize it.
+- [x] Make a "philo" struct and initialize it.
-  - Should contain a pointer to the rules struct.
+  - Should contain a pointer to the rules_ptr struct.
   - Should have pointers to `left` and `right` forks.
-- [ ] Initialize all philos

 # To do
 - [x] Research lock order conditions
 - [x] Data races
-- [ ] Argument value check: check the tests made and the values that arguments can't be cf parameter_values_check
+- [ ] Argument value check: check the tests made and the values that arguments can't be (_cf parameter_values_check_)
   - I think none of them can be <= 0 but need to check if the optional one (min times they need to eat) can be 0.
 - [x] Parsing of the arguments
 - [ ] Initialize threads and print messages.